 Being aware and understanding Welsh language laws and culture is important when working with bilingual content in Wales.
 A wrong foot can not only bring you public scrutiny, but it can also bring legal complications your way.
 But what are Welsh language laws and why do they exist?

 How many people speak Welsh?

 According to the ‘yes or no’ question of the 2011 census, around 20% in Wales said they ‘could’ speak Welsh.
 But, according to the latest population survey (2019) about 30% of people in Wales said they had ‘the ability to’ speak Welsh.
 That’s nearly 1 in every 3.

 If we look at UK wide figures in 2019, it was estimated that a total of about 1.2 million could speak Welsh (including about 850,000 in Wales).
 Without forgetting the other Welsh speakers from across the world, and the 5,000 Welsh speakers in Patagonia, South America.

 These figures belong to a rising trend since the turn of the century.

 Why is there a need for Welsh language laws?

 Language laws exist in Wales to give people the right to use the Welsh language and for it to be treated equally.
-They set in stone the principle that the Welsh language should never be treated less favourably than the English language.
+These laws set in stone the principle that the Welsh language should never be treated less favourably than English.

-But, this has not always been the case as many know.
-The Welsh language suffered from oppression and went from being spoken by over 90% of the population to being a minority language within about a century.
+But this has not always been the case.
+As many know, the Welsh language has suffered severely from oppression.
+It went from being spoken by over 90% of the population to being a minority language within about a century.

 Examples of such: